The Ho Chi Minh Trail: Then and Now (Part 1)

 Some two million tons of ordinance was dropped on Laos, making it the highest per capita country bombed on the planet.

-bomb casing on the Ho Chi Minh Trail
+bomb casing found on the Ho Chi Minh Trail in Laos

-A spent 250 pound bomb casing south of Muong Nong.
+A spent 250-pound bomb casing south of Muong Nong in Laos.

-Many of the bombs dropped on SE Asia remain unexploded to this day.
+Many of the bombs dropped on Vietnam and Laos remain unexploded to this day.

 Riding past a bomb on the way to the Ban Laboy Ford.